2006 Israeli operation in Beit Hanoun

-In 2006 the Israel Defense Forces launched Operation "Autumn Clouds" (מבצע ענני סתיו) beginning on 1 November 2006, following numerous rocket and mortar attacks on southern Israel, when the Israeli Defense Forces entered the Gaza Strip triggering sporadic fighting near Beit Hanoun.
+In 2006 the Israel Defense Forces launched Operation "Autumn Clouds" (מבצע ענני סתיו) beginning on 1 November 2006, following numerous rocket and mortar attacks on southern Israel, when the Israel Defense Forces entered the Gaza Strip triggering sporadic fighting near Beit Hanoun.
 The operation was the first military endeavor undertaken by the Israeli military since Operation "Summer Rains" in the summer of 2006.
 The operation was launched to stop Palestinian rocket attacks into Israel.

 Palestinian government officials said on 7 November that IDF troops were beginning to withdraw, thus ending the operation.
 Fifty-three Palestinians, including 16 civilians, and an IDF soldier, were killed since 31 October.

 Timeline

 1 November raid

 On 1 November 2006, in the largest military operation by Israel since Operation "Summer Rains", six Palestinians and one Israeli soldier were killed and 35 people were wounded during a raid on Beit Hanoun by the Israeli military.
 The raid involved three air strikes, sixty tanks backed by helicopter gunships.
 The AFP news agency reported that three houses were razed by Israeli bulldozers and a dozen homes were hit by tank shells.
 The raid was the beginning of Operation "Autumn Clouds" by the Israeli military.
 Both the Palestinian Authority President Mahmoud Abbas and the prime minister, Ismail Haniyeh, have described the raid as a massacre.